 - Listen to your loved one.
 You may not like what he or she says, but it is essential that you keep the lines of communication open and that you do not allow denial, resistance, or even open hostility to sabotage the effort to get him or her the help that he or she needs.

-- When your loved one enters treatment, remain as involved as is possible and appropriate.
-If the treatment program has a family component, participate to the fullest extent that you are able.
-Get feedback and input from program personnel on how best to support your loved one during and after his or her time in treatment.
+- When your loved one enters rehab, remain as involved as is possible and appropriate.
+If the rehab program has a family component, participate to the fullest extent that you are able.
+Get feedback and input from program personnel on how best to support your loved one during and after his or her time in rehab.

 Types of Treatment Offered at Crestwyn Behavioral Health